Continuing the fight against coronavirus

 A COVID-19 awareness-raising workshop in Freetown was attended by 30 faith leaders, as well as CAFOD staff, representatives from the World Health Organization (WHO), and the Ministry of Health.
 The faith leaders were equipped with reliable information on proper handwashing and advice from the WHO on COVID-19 that they can share in their communities through Mass and sermons.

-You are helping to fund food and hygiene packages, plus training for volunteers, so that we can safely help families living favelas in São Paulo survive the coronavirus outbreak.
+You are helping to fund food and hygiene packages, plus training for volunteers, so that we can safely help families living in favelas in São Paulo to survive the coronavirus outbreak.